Reclaim PPI: the insider's guide

 Many people have since found that PPI wasn't a suitable product for them and are therefore seeking to reclaim the cost.

-However, this isn't necessarily true in every case: for many, PPI was providing valuable protection on borrowing payment in the event of unemployment, accident or illness.
+However, this isn't necessarily true in every case: for many, PPI was providing valuable cover for their repayments in the event of unemployment, accident or illness.

 But they'll first need to establish whether PPI was added to their account and, if it was, whether the product was actually mis-sold.
 That's what we'll look at in this guide.